lex-pec/jba-projects/README.md

-# Zookeeper
+# Projects I've done while
-Provides a sustainable care of the animals in a zoo.
+Zookeeper: Provides a sustainable care of the animals in a zoo.
+Simple Chatty Bot: A simple console chat bot which asks your name, guesses your age, counts numbers and checks your programming knowledge.

-_It is a final result of one of the courses on the JetBrains Academy._
+_These are final results of the courses on the JetBrains Academy._